-Iran protests: Government supporters join counter rallies
+Iran's Supreme Leader faces rare display of public anger

 "There are many reports of peaceful protests by Iranian citizens fed up with the regime's corruption and its squandering of the nation's wealth to fund terrorism abroad," said White House press secretary Sarah Sanders.
 "The Iranian government should respect their people's rights, including their right to express themselves.
 The world is watching."

-US President Donald Trump subsequently tweeted the same message.
+President Donald Trump subsequently tweeted the same message.

-In a statement earlier Friday, the US State Department urged the international community to support the Iranian people's "demands for basic rights and an end to corruption."
+The US State Department urged the international community to support the Iranian people's "demands for basic rights and an end to corruption."

 "Iran's leaders have turned a wealthy country with a rich history and culture into an economically depleted rogue state whose chief exports are violence, bloodshed, and chaos," said spokeswoman Heather Nauert.
 "As President Trump has said, the longest-suffering victims of Iran's leaders are Iran's own people.

-Relations between Washington and Tehran are currently tense, with the Trump administration critical of what it sees as Iran's growing regional influence and alleged involvement in conflicts including Yemen and Syria.
+Relations between Washington and Tehran are tense, with the Trump administration critical of what it sees as Iran's growing regional influence and alleged involvement in conflicts including Yemen and Syria.

 Rouhani won a landslide re-election in May after campaigning largely on social reform.
-His campaign also touted the merits of the 2015 nuclear deal with the United States, the European Union and other partners which has been rejected by Trump.
+His campaign touted the merits of the 2015 nuclear deal with the United States, the European Union and other partners which has been rejected by Trump.

 Foreign intervention claim